 I dilute it in some water and then wet him down with it.
 It does work up some lather, but not too much, very easy to rinse.
 I don’t need to worry about washing out his ears with it or wiping down his face.

-The thing I like best about using the Murphy’s Oil Soap to shampoo my dog is that it leaves his coat shiny and soft, but not stripped of the natural oils.
+The thing I like best about using the Murphy’s Oil Soap to wash my dog is that it leaves his coat shiny and soft, but not stripped of the natural oils.

 He definitely is no worse for wear!